 One of the main reasons Albertans head to Abraham Lake in the summer is to hike Vision Quest.
 Vision Quest is a popular hike in the Canadian Rockies that provides absolutely astonishing views over Abraham.

 Hiking/scrambling Vision Quest involves climbing 850 meters of elevation gain and 6.3 km.
-But unlike inside Banff, you can actually open camp around the lake and at the start of Vision Quest if you want.
+But unlike Banff, you can actually open camp around the lake and at the start of Vision Quest if you want.

 Abraham Lake is Right Off the Icefields Parkway